 Dental hospitalisation is only permitted for patients under the age of six, for impacted teeth, or for severe trauma (PMBs).
-Unless it is an emergency, contact us at least 48 hours before treatment to request pre-authorisation for hospitalisation.
+Unless it is an emergency, contact us at least 48 hours before the treatment to request pre-authorisation for hospitalisation.

 If a patient is admitted to a private facility for an emergency dental condition, the Scheme must be notified within one working day of the admission, otherwise, a co-payment of R1 000 per admission will apply.
-If you are on the Tanzanite One or Emerald Value options, you are subjected to the use of a State or GEMS Hospital Network facility; failing which, the Scheme shall not be liable to fund the first R12 000 of the other facility's bill.
-Use a GEMS network hospital to avoid any out-of-pocket expenses.
-View the list at www.gems.gov.za or by call 0860 00 4637.
+If you are on the Tanzanite One or Emerald Value Option, you are subjected to the use of a State or GEMS Hospital Network facility.
+Failing which, the Scheme shall not be liable to fund the first R1200 of any other facility's bill.
+Use a GEMS network hospital to avoid out-of-pocket expenses.
+You can view the list on the GEMS website at www.gems.gov.za or by call 0860 00 4637.